Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ]
 ```

-Each objects represents a destination with its associated sub-destinations
+Each object represents a destination with its associated sub-destinations

 | Property        | Type   | Description                                                                                     |
 | --------------- | ------ | ----------------------------------------------------------------------------------------------- |